ike9000e/NX-Owl-NG2/README.md

 --------------

   * Xenia version fbacd3c / Feb-7
-  - Debug mode must be anabled with the "--debug" command line switch:

-    `xenia_canary.exe --debug`

   * Ninja Gaiden 2 with Title Update 3 (latest) installed that updates the game to v4.0.3.
     To confirm that TU3 is installed properly check Xenia main log file and if it shows the line that reads: "Module Hash: 4CC4201C0C4ED58B".